bakerb845/ess412_introToSeismo/README.md

 This is an overview directories and files contained within are described.

-1. introToSeismology.ipynb - A quick introductory script to basic Python.
+1. introToPython contains a very simple introToPython.ipynb notebook which provides a very brief overview of Python.
-2. nisqually.ipynb - This is the Nisqually 2001 event recorded at station KEV.
+2. nisqually contains nisqually.ipynb - This is the Nisqually 2001 event recorded at station KEV.
 It is an introduction to waveform interpretation and major seismic signals that we'll discuss in the class.
+3. reflectionCoeffs contains reflectionAndTransmissionCoefficients.ipynb and does simple solid-solid interface reflection coefficient calculations.